wdmg/yii2-geo/README.md

     ?>

 # Status and version [in progress development]
+* v.1.1.2 - Bugfix, routing and refactoring
 * v.1.1.1 - Update Yii2 version
-* v.1.1.0 - Added module name and description, translations.
-Routing fix.

 \* - The demo database contains 144 countries, 111 regions and 4923 cities of such countries as: Russia, Ukraine, Kazakhstan, Azerbaijan, Belarus, Moldova, Poland, South Ossetia, Georgia, Kyrgyzstan, Uzbekistan and contains a total of 20863 translations in EN, UK (Ukrainian), PL, DE.
 Sources of demo data of countries, cities and regions are initially presented in Russian.